NITHISH74/Exp-06-Configuration-of-ADC-for-converting-analog-to-digital-signals/README.md

 6. AD0DR0-AD0DR7 (ADC0 Data Registers)
 •	These are 32-bit registers.
 •	They hold the result when A/D conversion is completed.
-•	They also include flags that indicate when a conversion has been completed and when a conversion overrun has occurred.

 ####   Figure-07 AD0 Data Registers Structure

 ![image](https://user-images.githubusercontent.com/36288975/198947370-c2a27bb7-d2f7-47eb-8184-1bdeae95511d.png)
 •	Bit 5:0 – RESERVED
 •	Bits 15:6 – RESULT
 When DONE bit is set to 1, this field contains 10-bit ADC result that has a value in the range of 0 (less than or equal to VSSA) to 1023 (greater than or equal to VREF).